Central Park, Denver: History

 While Denver International Airport was being constructed, planners considered how the unused Stapleton Airport would be redeveloped.
 A private group of Denver civic leaders, the Stapleton Development Foundation, convened in 1990 and produced a master plan for the site in 1995, emphasizing a pedestrian-oriented design rather than the automobile-oriented designs found in many other planned developments.
 Nearly a third of the airport site was planned to be redeveloped as public park space.

-The community was visioned to be home to approximately 30,000 residents with around 12,000 homes, with more than 10 schools, an 80-acre Denver park named "Central Park", a commuter-rail station, 14 schools, 10000000 sqft of planned office space, 1500000 sqft of retail space, and 1,100 acre for parks and open space.
+The community was visioned to be home to approximately 30,000 residents with around 12,000 homes, an 80-acre Denver park named "Central Park", a commuter-rail station, 14 schools, 10000000 sqft of planned office space, 1500000 sqft of retail space, and 1,100 acre for parks and open space.
 Central Park's neighborhood 1100 acre of open space also borders the restored Sand Creek Regional Greenway and Bluff Lake Nature Center, one of the nation's largest urban wildlife refuges.

 The former airport had 4,700 acre with only a short 10 minute drive to Downtown Denver.
 It was/is redeveloped by Forest City Enterprises/Brookfield as a new urbanist project.

 Construction began in 2001, under then Mayor Wellington Webb.
 The new community is currently zoned for residential and commercial development, including office parks, mixed-use development, and "big box" shopping centers.

 The Central Park neighborhood is by far the largest neighborhood in the city of Denver, and a small southeastern portion of the redevelopment site lies in the neighboring city of Aurora.
 Part of this area in Aurora is the Bluff Lake area.

 In 2004, residents moved into what was then named the neighborhood's first apartments, increasing its population to 2,500 residents.

 In 2006, the community's population grew above 5,000 and the Denver School of Science and Technology opened along with The Shops at Northfield.

 In 2007, the 80 acre 'Central Park' opened, which later became the namesake for the neighborhood's new name, Central Park.
 Additionally, commercial properties expanded by adding 3 new office buildings and the population surpassed 7,500 people.

 As of 2008, 3,200 single-family houses, row houses, condominiums and other for-sale housing, has been built.

 As of 2011, more than 14,000 people lived in the neighborhood, and the trail network reached 38 mi.
 The former Stapleton development project received national recognition as the site of the 2011 HGTV Green Home.
 Additionally, new interstate exits opened, connecting Central Park Boulevard to I-70, I-270 and neighborhoods south of the interstate.